fabisev/public-repo/README.md

 1. Go to the Actions tab in the GitHub repository
 2. Select the "CI/CD Pipeline - Test, Build and Publish" workflow
 3. Click "Run workflow"
-4. Choose whether to publish to npm registry and/or GitHub Packages
+4. Choose to publish to GitHub Packages
 5. Click "Run workflow"

 ### Required Secrets

-The following secrets need to be configured in your GitHub repository:

-- `AWS_ACCESS_KEY_ID`: AWS access key with permissions to write to S3
-- `AWS_SECRET_ACCESS_KEY`: AWS secret key
-- `S3_BUCKET`: Name of the S3 bucket for artifacts
-- `NPM_TOKEN`: NPM token (only needed if publishing to npm registry)
+No additional secrets are required for GitHub Packages publishing as it uses the automatically provided `GITHUB_TOKEN`.